 ambient painting

-Colour filter glass, sliver and Araldite on canvas
+Colour filter glass, sliver, and Araldite on canvas

 Ambient Painting (large horizontal) 2021.
 Photo Carl Warner